jlb2360/games/README.md

 ## Games

 ### Snake
 Snake is a classic game where you move a snake around collecting apples.

-(This game is not complete yet).
+### Sudoku
+Sudoku is a puzzle game which you fill a 9x9 grid of numbers based on simple rules.
+(You can play, but the display is pretty confusing).